 These oh-so-dreamy waves with a dimensional ombre are what every girl wants right now!
 You’ll absolutely get everyone’s eyes with these flawlessly transitioned buttery blonde ombré on natural dark hair.

-If you’re considering ombré hair extensions, this curly golden brown look is perfect.
-The dark brown roots make this hair color low-maintenance.
+If you’re considering ombré hair extensions, this wavy golden blonde look is perfect.
+The light brown roots make this hair color low-maintenance.

 Waved Ash Brown to Ashy Blonde Ombre Ends

 A long and tousled style with an ashy blonde ombré ends?
 Why not!
 Feel free to style the hair with waves to boost the color’s dimension and texture.

 A mid-length brown to caramel ombre is so in style nowadays!
 It’s easy to achieve and will require lower maintenance for ladies with darker roots.
 Doesn’t it remind you of a nice golden brown hair color?

 This dark to icy white balayage ombre was created by stylist Marian Nissan of Arizona.
 “She only needs to come in every 10-12 weeks,” says Nissan.

 When asked for her advice, Nissan comments that the current state your hair is in is extremely important to consider before getting an icy blonde ombre like this.
 The lightness was achieved over sessions, so patience is key.

 Working with your natural color will always go with your skin type.
 “Unless you’re willing to change everything around it like makeup, eyebrows, and all the products you use, then I don’t recommend going more than 2 shades lighter or darker than your natural on the roots!
 I always recommend a take-home deep treatment for women when they lighten their hair—yes, even oily hair needs moisture on the ends,” Nissan explains.